jerm062/ose-rpg/README.md

 The GM Data Menu now includes an **Export all** option and players can select **Export Character** from the main menu to write their character file to `data/characters`.
+The server also writes all data to disk every few minutes and when it receives a shutdown signal.

 **GM Map Maker**
 - Choose **Map Menu** from the GM interface.